stevencurtis/SwiftCoding/LeetCode/Contests/216/README.md

 }
 ```

-##1663 Smallest String With A Given Numeric Value
+## 1663 Smallest String With A Given Numeric Value
 Assume we can take the alphabet and assigning a 1-indexed value to each, therefore a = 1 and c = 3.

-We are given the task of returning the smallest String with a length of `n`, and a numeric value of `k` (using the rubrik above).
+We are given the task of returning the smallest String with a length of `n`, and a numeric value of `k` (using the rubric above).

 ```swift
 n = 3 and k = 27, and the output becomes "aay" since 1 + 1 + 25 = 27